 On April 9, 2020, Bastyr University applied (and subsequently was approved) for funding under the CARES Act.
 We have signed and returned to the Department of Education (ED) the Certification and Agreement document to finalize this funding.

-Bastyr University is eligible to receive $501,582.00 in funding through the CARES Act.
+Bastyr University has been approved to receive $527,497.00 in funding through the CARES Act.
 We will use at least 50% of these funds as Emergency Financial Aid Grants to students who are eligible for federal financial aid.
 The other 50% of grant will be used to reimburse COVID related expenses incurred by Bastyr.
 Bastyr currently has roughly 800 students who are eligible for federal financial aid.
 We are in the midst of determining how many of these students have need of the emergency funding.

-We are expecting roughly $100,000 in grants to be disbursed to students by the end of the spring quarter 2020.
-We are expecting $100,000 to be disbursed to students during the summer quarter 2020, and the remaining $50,791 to be disbursed to students during the fall quarter 2020.
+We will accept applications until funding is exhausted.
 This web page will be updated at least every 45 days with statistics regarding how many student have received grants, and the total dollar amount of the grant that has been disbursed to students.
 The process to apply for these funds is to send an email to firstname.lastname@example.org stating the amount of emergency funding needed, and a brief description of what the funds are needed for.
-This application procedure was sent via email to all students on April 9, 2020.
+This application procedure was sent via email to all students on April 9, 2020, and twice again at the beginning of the summer quarter for summer applications, and at the end of the summer quarter for fall awards.
 It was also sent to all employees with a request to direct any student expressing financial worries to email the Financial Aid Office.

 Once all initial requests are processed, data will be used to determine how many and in what amounts grants can be given equitably.